The Argotist Online

 distribution through Blackwell's bookshops.

-interviewees and contributors which included: Joseph Brodsky, Labi Siffre,
+and had a poetry section.
+Its interviewees and contributors included: Joseph Brodsky, Labi Siffre,

 Adrian Henri, John Cooper Clarke, Benjamin Zephaniah, Adrian

 Mitchell, Antony Gormley, David Gedge, Jasper Conran and Sophie Hannah.